shewilliams/Interactive-Data-Vis-Fall2020/Exploratory/README.md

 ## Prospectus

 For this exploratory project, I will be exploring which countries have citizens that are more likely to travel internationally with the departures tourism data provided by [Our World in Data](https://ourworldindata.org/tourism).
-The following variables will be used: Entity, Year, Departures, and GDP per Capita, PPP.
+The following variables will be observed per country: Entity, Year, Departures.

 ## Sketches